aachurin/stark/docs/api-guide/dependency-injection.md

 # Dependency Injection

-API Star allows you to include various parameters on handler functions and event hooks, and will automatically provide those parameters as required.
+Stark allows you to include various parameters on handler functions and event hooks, and will automatically provide those parameters as required.

 You can add additional components, making them available to handler functions